Updated on October 27th, 2021 at 07:10 pm

 A polygraph is a lie detector test used to determine whether a person is telling the truth based on changes in various physiological variables such as respiration, pulse rate, electrodermal activity, and blood pressure.
 These results are measured when the defendant is asked various questions about the issue under investigation.

-So are polygraphs admissible in court in Wisconsin?
+Are Lie Detector tests admissible in court in Wisconsin?

 According to Marquette Law Review, the results of a Polygraph may be held up in court provided that it’s used in combination with other evidence.
 However, the defendant must agree to the legal terms of a stipulation prior to the lie detector test.